Cafeteria Plan: An insurance plan that provides the option of selecting a combination of health care and insurance benefits.

 Competency Certificate: A recognition document that is awarded to an individual who has passed an ODCTE/CTTC-developed competency assessment.

-Completion/Retention Rate: A unit of measurement that represents the number of students who completed or were retained in a career major divided by the total number of students enrolled in a career major.
+Completion/Retention Rate: A unit of measurement that represents the number of students who completed or were retained in a career major/program divided by the total number of students enrolled in a career major/program.

 Comprehensive Local Education Plan: A four-year plan for a school that is required by statute.
 For technology centers, the plan is submitted to the ODCTE and covers school improvement and capital improvement.
 For comprehensive high schools, it must also include alternative education and reading sufficiency and be submitted to the Oklahoma State Department of Education.